 Several types of diagnosable digestive diseases affect the gastrointestinal tract (GI), which consists of small and large intestines, stomach, gallbladder, pancreas, liver, and esophagus.
 The U.S. National Health reports that up to 70 million Americans are affected by the litany of all digestive diseases.
-They include abdominal wall hernia, chronic constipation, diverticulitis, gallstones, gastroesophageal reflux disease, gastrointestinal infection, hemorrhoids, inflammatory bowel disease, ulcerative colitis, Crohn’s disease, irritable bowel syndrome, liver disease, pancreatitis, peptic ulcer disorder, and viral hepatitis.
+Some of the most common include:

 Signs and Symptoms of Digestive Disorders

-MedlinePlus points out the signs and symptoms of digestive disorders that co-occur, including bleeding, bloating, heartburn, nausea, weight gain or loss, diarrhea, constipation, and problems swallowing.
-Among the litany of digestive disorders, U.S. News & World Health report up to eight common conditions including reflux disease, peptic ulcers, gallstones, lactose intolerance, constipation, inflammatory bowel disease, diverticulitis, and Celiac disease.
+MedlinePlus points out the signs and symptoms of digestive disorders that can co-occur, including bleeding, bloating, heartburn, nausea, weight gain or loss, diarrhea, constipation, and problems swallowing.
+Other common symptoms include abdominal pain, fever, and irregular bowel movements.

 Diagnosing digestive disorders are most often found after performing a colonoscopy, upper GI endoscopy, and endoscopic ultrasound, among other tests.
 While surgery, an intrusive treatment of any digestive disorder could be necessary, less invasive methods to control the conditions include lifestyle changes in diet and exercise, as well as medication.